tcif-lab/tech-mining-bert-deepseek/README.md

 ## 📁 Code Structure

-The repository includes the following core notebooks:
+The repository includes the the implementation in its core notebook:

-### `1.
-EDA.ipynb`
-- Initial exploratory data analysis (EDA) on the retrieved patent and GitHub+Hugging Face datasets.
-- Includes preprocessing, filtering based on quality metrics (e.g., stars > 10 on GitHub), and statistical visualization of trends over time.
-- Key visualizations: publication counts by year, geospatial trends, citation/star distribution.

-### `2.
-BERT+DeepSeekV3.ipynb`
+### `BERT+DeepSeekV3.ipynb`
-- Implements a BERTopic pipeline to extract semantically coherent clusters of innovation topics from patent and GitHub corpora.
+- Implements a BERTopic pipeline to extract semantically coherent clusters of innovation topics from patent and GitHub+Hugging Face corpora.
 - Uses DeepSeek-V3 for reclassification of extracted topics into four major technical categories: **Actuators, Brains, Sensors, Batteries**.
 - Includes explainable AI integration and results interpretation using both intrinsic and extrinsic validation.